singhurity/Home/README.md

 # Threat Hunting, DFIR & Security Operations

-Welcome to Sighurity!
+Welcome to Singhurity!
 We are focused on key areas of modern cybersecurity:

 - **Threat Hunting** – methodologies, frameworks, and tooling to proactively detect advanced threats.
 - **Digital Forensics & Incident Response (DFIR)** – practical techniques and processes for analyzing and responding to security incidents.